pladata-encore/DE31-3rd_team4/README.md

 Try following this [official tutorial](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html) for quick start!

 ### 2. Spark
-We combined 2 machines with 16GB RAM and 4 core, 1 machine with 12GB RAM and 4 core to form a Spark Cluster; but I recommend using machines with more RAM for better envoironment and computing power.
+We combined 2 machines with 16GB RAM and 4 core as workers, 1 machine with 12GB RAM and 4 core as master to form a Spark Cluster; but I recommend using machines with more RAM and cores for better envoironment and computing power.

 Installation process was rather simple.
 1) Download Spark tar file from [official website](https://dlcdn.apache.org/spark/spark-3.5.1/spark-3.5.1-bin-hadoop3.tgz)